5G: Frames, Subframes, Slots, Minislots, Resource Blocks & Resource Elements

 @@@@ element

-In 4G/LTE, a resource block was defined as having a duration of one slot (time domain) and a span of 12 consecutive subcarriers (frequency domain).
-In contrast, 5G/NR defines a resource block only in the frequency domain (12 consecutive subcarriers); the time domain is left unspecified!
+In 4G, a resource block was defined as having a duration of one slot (time domain) and a span of 12 consecutive subcarriers (frequency domain).
+In contrast, 5G defines a resource block only in the frequency domain (12 consecutive subcarriers); the time domain is left unspecified!

-In my experience, some people still consider the resource block to have a duration of one slot in 5G.
-The key difference is that the duration of a slot varies in 5G depending upon factors such as the SCS (subcarrier spacing) and number of OFDM symbols (normal or extended), whereas in 4G the duration of a slot was fixed.
-However, I do not think this is correct.
+In my experience, some people (incorrectly) consider a 5G resource block to have a duration of one slot.
+While the slot duration is fixed in 4G, in 5G it varies depending upon factors such as the SCS (subcarrier spacing) and number of OFDM symbols (normal or extended).

-From my research online, 5G “resource grid” diagrams (such as the one above) vary: some illustrate a resource block as having a duration of one slot, while others show one symbol!
+I have found some variation in how 5G “resource grid” diagrams (such as the one above) illustrate a resource block: some show it with a duration of one slot, while others show one symbol!
+Not many make it clear that the time domain is actually unspecified.

 One Slot §